 Testing And Compiling Your Project

-You have now set up a Windows 10 UWP Mobile device and can go ahead and select it (as using either the VM or YYC compiler options) and then click the "Play" button at the top of the IDE.
-This will compile the game and run it on the device.
+You should have now set up a Windows 10 UWP XBox device and can go ahead and select it (as using either the VM or YYC compiler options) from the Target Manager.
+Clicking the "Play" button at the top of the IDE will compile the game and run it on the device.
 Note that you may get a Firewall warning the first time you run the target as GameMaker Studio 2 uses a micro web server (see here for more information) to serve the game to the browser and this will require access to your network.

 Once you have set up the Windows 10 UWP for Xbox One and Desktop, you can then go on to setup UWP for Mobile - if you have access to that platform.
 See the following guides for more information: